 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 provider, service or offering.
 It is not a recommendation to trade.

-Register for an account with an exchange like CoinSpot.
+Register for an account with a cryptocurrency exchange like Independent Reserve.

 Verify your account.